Keyboard shortcuts

 Scope, accessibility, and visibility are important concepts when writing code intended to be used by a greater audience.
-Specifying what is strictly internal to an ip (private) and what is accessible outside of an ip (public) can help with encapsulation, code organization, and managing complexity.
-Specifying accessibility for the modules within an ip can keep the ip's contents focused and express designer's intent on which modules should be used by the outside world.
+Specifying what is strictly internal to an package (private) and what is accessible outside of an package (public) can help with encapsulation, code organization, and managing complexity.
+Specifying accessibility for the modules within an package can keep the package's contents focused and express designer's intent on which modules should be used by the outside world.

 In traditional hardware description languages such as VHDL and SystemVerilog, there already exists this concept of scope and accessibility: modules external to one another can only access the other through its ports, leaving the internal architectures private to the modules that define them.
 Some signals are private to a module, that is, they are defined and used strictly internal to that module.
 A user of that module does not need to know the details of why that signal exists, rather, they simply need to understand what the module does at a system-level and how to communicate with it through its interface.

 However, at the design unit abstraction level, where users deal with the primary building blocks of these languages such as entity, module, and package, there is no sense of accessibility.
 All design units are accessible because this is the highest level of abstraction defined for these languages; there is nothing more abstract to encapsulate them.
-But with Orbit, another layer of abstraction is introduced called ips.
-An ip encapsulates design units, thus providing the opportunity to introduce scope and accessibility at the design unit abstraction level.
-Users can specify which source files, which in turn store design units, are public or private with respective to the ip that encapsulates them.
+But with Orbit, two layers of abstraction are introduced: packages and cores.
+An package encapsulates one or more cores, which encapsulate one or more design units, thus providing the opportunity to introduce scope and accessibility at the design unit abstraction level.
+Users can specify which source files, which in turn store design units, are public or private with respective to the package that encapsulates them.

 Approach to accessibility

 A good rule of thumb when thinking about accessibility is to make everything as private as possible; make accessible only what is strictly necessary.
-In the context of ips, this typically means making the following private to an ip:
+In the context of packages, this typically means making the following private to an package:

-• Testbenches: These modules are typically only used when actively developing an ip, not when it is needed as a dependency.
+• Testbenches: These modules are typically only used when actively developing a project, not when it is needed as a dependency.
 A source file that contains a testbench is typically named with a _tb suffix.

-Any other design units that should be left private are up to the developer and greatly depend on how an ip's code is organized.
+Any other design units that should be left private are up to the developer and greatly depend on how an project's code is organized.

 File accessibility

-By default, all source files, and therefore all design units, are considered private to the current ip.
+By default, all source files, and therefore all design units, are considered private to the current project.

-An ip's manifest allows for users to set the public field, which can store a list of user-defined file patterns for Orbit to consider publicly accessible from outside the ip.
+An project's manifest allows for users to set the public field, which can store a list of user-defined file patterns for Orbit to consider publicly accessible from outside the project.

 File visibility

-By default, all source files in an ip are included when Orbit performs source code analysis within the current ip.
+By default, all source files in a project are included when Orbit performs source code analysis within the current project.

 Resolving errors